tadamcz/value-of-information/README.md

 In this package, we make some simplifying assumptions:

-* We model the decision problem as a binary choice between an option whose value is known with certainty (the "bar"), and an uncertain option whose value is `T`.
+* We model the decision problem as a binary choice between
+    * **the bar**: an option with an expected value of `bar` about which we cannot gain additional information.
+(It's irrelevant whether or not there is uncertainty over this option, what matters here is that we cannot gain additional information.)
+    * **the object of study**: an uncertain option whose value is `T`, about which we can gain additional information .
 * The decision-maker is taken to be risk-neutral (and the expected VOI is computed from a risk-neutral stance as well).
 * The problem is one-dimensional, i.e. `T` and `B` follow one-dimensional distributions.
 * Currently, only one distribution family is supported for `B`: `B` has a normal distribution with unknown mean `T` and